rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 will result in the whole TradeBuild platform being installed on your computer, at C:\Program Files (x86)\TradeWright Software Systems\TradeBuild Platform 2.7.

-That folder contains a number of files that you don’t need to do anything with unless you intend to develop your own programs that use TradeBuild, and that is way out of scope of this email.
+That folder contains a number of files that you don't need to do anything with unless you intend to develop your own programs that use TradeBuild, and that is way out of scope of this email.
 In particular, note that it is not necessary to do any dll registration.

 Installation adds a new folder to your Start menu, called TradeBuild Platform 2.7.
 This lists four programs, none of which are relevant to this topic.

-Should you want to uninstall TradeBuild at some point, just go to Control Panel > Programs and Features in the usual way and find the ‘TradeBuild Platform 2.7’ entry: then right click and select Uninstall.
+Should you want to uninstall TradeBuild at some point, just go to Control Panel > Programs and Features in the usual way and find the `TradeBuild Platform 2.7` entry: then right click and select Uninstall.

 ## 2. How to Run the Historical Data Downloader program

-The folder that contains the program is the Bin subfolder (which contains all the TradeBuild programs), and the program files is called gbd27.exe.
+The folder that contains the program is the Bin subfolder (which contains all the TradeBuild programs), and the program file is called gbd27.exe.
+Once you've started the program, it will prompt you for input, which must be in the form of the commands detailed in section 4 below.

 To run the program, start a Command Prompt (or Powershell) session in this folder (or you can add this folder to your path in the usual way).

+The program can take historical data from three sources: TWS, text files (where the data has been collected by the TradeBuild DataCollector program) or the TradeBuild Database (also containing data collected by the DataCollector).

-If you enter this command:
+Note that if you enter this command:

 `gbd27 /?`

 the program displays a summary help page, and then exits.
-This information can be useful if you’ve forgotten something, but fairly cryptic.
+This information can be useful if you've forgotten something, but is fairly cryptic.

-The program can actually take historical data from three sources: TWS, files (where the data has been collected by the TradeBuild DataCollector program) or the TradeBuild Database (also containing data collected by the DataCollector).

 ### 2.1 How to GetHistorical Data from TWS

 To get data from TWS, we use a command like this:

-`gbd27 /fromTWS'
+`gbd27 /fromTWS`

 This assumes that TWS is on the local computer and uses port 7496 for API connections.
 It uses a default clientID of 205644991.
 If your TWS is running on another computer called TWSPC, uses port 7497 for API